hannibal002/SkyHanni/docs/tutorials/graph_network.md

 ### Named Nodes and Tags

-To find targets on the graph and let the mod features programmatically connect to the nodes on the graph, we can give a node a name and a tag.
+Assigning a name and a tag to a node allows mod features to find and connect to it programmatically.

 A node with a name always needs a tag, a node with a tag always needs a name.
 The vast majority of nodes don't have either.